CareerReturns · MBA Format Comparison

 Insight: Identical salary outcomes.
 The online MBA breaks even roughly 6–7 years earlier.
 The difference is not tuition ($107k gap) — it is the $160,000 opportunity cost that the full-time format imposes.
 Cutting tuition by 70% accounts for less than 35% of the total cost difference.

 The online MBA market matured significantly after 2018.
 A small set of accredited programs now carry employer recognition comparable to their parent school's residential brand.
+The programs below are ranked by financial ROI — total cost divided by salary outcome and break-even timeline.

 UNC Kenan-Flagler Online MBA